-Q. Can the park evict me for payment of late rent even though my rental history shows I eventually pay the full rent?
+Q. Can the park evict a resident for payment of late rent even though their rental history shows they eventually pay the full rent?

 A. Yes.
-The Mobilehome Residency Law (MRL) gives homeowners five days from the due date to pay the monthly rent and a 3-day notice thereafter to pay the rent (in 3 days) or be subject to termination of tenancy in 60 days.
+The MRL (Civil Code 798.56(e)) gives homeowners five days from the due date to pay the monthly rent and a 3-day notice thereafter to pay the rent (in 3 days) or be subject to termination of tenancy in 60 days.
 If a homeowner pays the rent within the 3-day grace period, the 60-day termination of tenancy is voided.
 However, the homeowner can only pay the rent late three times in a 12-month period.
 If a homeowner is late a fourth time within any 12-month timeframe, the park can refuse to accept the late rent and proceed with eviction after 60 days.
 Civil Code Sec.
-798.56(e)(1) has a specific boldface warning notice about this "three strikes" provision, which must be included in each previous 3-day notice given by the management to the homeowner.
+798.56(e)(1) has a specific boldface warning notice about this "three strikes" provision, which must be included in each 3-day notice given by the management to the homeowner.